 As of June 10, 2015, we had outstanding options to purchase an aggregate of 2,250,816 shares of our common stock at a weighted average exercise price of \$5.24 per share, warrants to purchase an aggregate of 5,767,843 shares of our common stock at a weighted average exercise price of \$7.14 per share and convertible promissory notes convertible at a twenty percent (20%) discount to the price per share of the securities issued by the Company in this public offering.
 The exercise of such outstanding options and warrants and the conversion of such outstanding convertible promissory notes will result in further dilution of your investment.
-In addition, you may experience additional dilution if we issue common stock in the future.
-As a result of this dilution, you may receive significantly less in net tangible book value than the full purchase price you paid for the shares in the event of liquidation.
+In addition, you may experience additional dilution if we issue common stock in the full purchase price you paid for the shares in the event of liquidation.